 The provider had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
 These reflected the relevant legislation.
-We looked at two staff recruitment records.
+We looked at four staff recruitment records.
 These showed the provider followed their recruitment procedure.

-We noted that clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.
-Staff ensured that facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions.
-We asked if the gas boiler had been serviced on an annual basis.
-We were told that it had not.
-A gas safety check was booked on the day of inspection.
-We were later sent evidence this had been completed.
+We observed that clinical staff were qualified and registered with the General Dental Council and had professional indemnity cover.

-Records showed that fire detection and firefighting equipment were regularly tested and serviced.
+Staff ensured facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.

+A fire risk assessment had been carried out and reviewed annually.
+We asked staff about what checks are carried out on the fire detection system and emergency lighting.
+We were told that no regular checks were carried out.
+We saw evidence that these systems were subject to annual servicing by a competent person.

 The practice had suitable arrangements to ensure the safety of the X-ray equipment and we saw the required information was in their radiation protection file.
+We noted there were two entrances to two of the surgeries.
+There were systems in place to restrict access to the surgery when an x-ray was being taken.
+The systems were not recorded in the local rules.
+We were told these would be updated accordingly.

-We saw evidence that the dentists justified, graded and reported on the radiographs they took.
+We saw evidence the dentists justified, graded and reported on the radiographs they took.
 The provider carried out radiography audits every year following current guidance and legislation.

-Clinical staff completed continuing professional development (CPD) in respect of dental radiography.
+Clinical staff completed continuing professional development in respect of dental radiography.